AlexJCturbo/team_profile_generator/README.md

 ## Questions
-Please, fee free to get in touch with me at jaimes.ac.5@gmail.com to discuss any inquiries or suggestions for the project.
+Please, feel free to get in touch with me at jaimes.ac.5@gmail.com to discuss any inquiries or suggestions for the project.
 I will be happy to connect with you!
 ###### [Back to Index](#Table-of-Contents)